Local Clustering on Complex Graphs and Complex Hypergraphs: Preliminaries

 We use calligraphic letters (e.g., $\mathcal{A}$) for sets, capital letters for matrices (e.g., $A$), and unparenthesized superscripts to denote the power (e.g., $A^{k}$).
 For matrix indices, we use $A_{i, j}$ or $A(i, j)$ interchangeably to denote the entry in the $i^{th}$ row and the $j^{th}$ column.
 For row vector or column vector $v$, we use $v(i)$ to index its $i^{th}$ entry.
-Also, we denote graph as $\mathcal{G}$ and hypergraph as $\mathcal{H}$.
+We denote graph as $\mathcal{G}$ and hypergraph as $\mathcal{H}$.
+For quick reference, we provide a table of notation (Table \ref{tab: notation}) and logical flow (Figure \ref{fig: technical map}).